Publishing FAQ

 Crossover books aren’t quite mass market general trade books, but they aren’t strictly professional books either.
 Crossover books may have potential to cross a number of disciplines and may potentially appeal to an educated and interested general reader, as well as some major media outlets.

 Textbooks are intended primarily for course use.
-Any of the above book types may also see course adoption of course, but textbooks typically have additional materials (e.g., questions, solutions manual) and the primary and likely sole market is course use.
+Any of the above book types may also see adoptions of course, but textbooks typically have additional materials (e.g., questions, solutions manual) and the primary and often sole market is course use.

 I sent a proposal a while back and haven’t yet heard back.
 When is it ok to follow up?

 Please follow up with me every few weeks.
-Emails go to spam, holidays set me back, and life in general during COVID times has me scrambling.
+Emails go to spam, holidays set me back, and with a toddley in daycare, I’m usually under the weather these days.
 I apologize for any delay in replying, but please also do not wait months to nudge me.
 I am trying my best!

 For Publishers and Future Publishers